81 Main Street, Rutland, MA 01543, USA | +1.5088862628 | firstname.lastname@example.org

 Paul Lombardi and Sheryl Lombardi, Owner of Wachusett Martial Arts and MMA Center, Rutland Massachusetts.

 Paul began his martial arts training in 1985 when he was 17 years old, the year he entered college.
-He trained with many teachers in traditional American Kenpo Karate until he met his current teacher in 1996, Kyoshi Alan D’Allessandro.
-Paul received his black belt ranks from years of training with Kyoshi D’Allessandro.
-Kyoshi D’Allessandro is the founder of Ken Ryu Kenpo (versatile system).
-Kyoshi D’Allessandro currently trains with world renowned karate Master Don Rodrigues.
-Also, approximately 10 years ago, Paul became fascinated with styles of martial arts he saw in MMA and began training with Keith Rockel, a professional MMA fighter who competed in the UFC and who held many championships, most notably the Hook and Shoot Light Heavy Weight Championship.
+He trained with many teachers in traditional American Kenpo Karate until he met his current teacher in 1996, Grandmaster Alan D’Allessandro.
+Paul received his black belt ranks from years of training with Grandmaster D’Allessandro.
+Grandmaster D’Allessandro is the founder of Ken Ryu Kenpo (Fist School/Fist Law).
+Grandmaster D’Allessandro currently trains with world renowned karate Grandmaster Don Rodrigues.
+Also, approximately 18 years ago, Paul became fascinated with styles of martial arts he saw in MMA and began training with Keith Rockel, a professional MMA fighter who competed in the UFC and who held many championships, most notably the Hook and Shoot Light Heavy Weight Championship.

-During Paul’s training, Kyoshi D’Allessandro and Master Rodriques both encouraged him to form his own style and add to what he learned, to expand his knowledge of the martial arts.
+During Paul’s training, Grandmaster D’Allessandro and Grandmaster Rodriques both encouraged him to form his own style and add to what he learned, to expand his knowledge of the martial arts.
 What Paul did was to take his MMA training and combine it with his karate training.
 The result although still a very traditional system is a more combative style of karate.

 Wo’ Zhu’ Ken Ryu Kenpo Karate is a traditional Karate system developed through years of training by Paul Lombardi.
-It combines what Paul has learned from Kyoshi Alan D’Allessandro’s Ken Ryu Kenpo System and what he has learned from the many years of MMA training with Keith Rockel.
+It combines what Paul has learned from Grandmaster Alan D’Allessandro’s Ken Ryu Kenpo System and what he has learned from the many years of MMA training.
 The style loosely translated means wrestling Karate.

 With the rise in popularity of the sport of Mixed Martial Arts, Paul put together another system.
 A system of MMA that could be used in a dojo setting.
 He called this system SGS or Strike, Grapple, Submit.
 Although the techniques are not original to Paul’s training he combined the most street useful techniques into a system where a student could train in a traditional way, receive rank and progress in the art.
 This system provides a more structured environment and is geared toward people who want to learn the self defense side of MMA but are not professional fighters, or who are people who cannot risk injury that can often be associated with professional fighting style training.